kaitk/anagrams/README.md

 ## Usage

 ### Executing existing Linux binary
-The project includes a linux binary (compiled under ubuntu 18.04) under bin dir.
-It also includes the standard "lemmad.txt" file.
+The project includes a linux binary (compiled under ubuntu 18.04) int the `.bin dir`.
+It also includes the standard "lemmad.txt" file, specified in the requirements.
 Searching for anagrams for a word is done with the following command:

+**NB!** Included binary only works under linux!

 ```
 bin/anagrams dicts/lemmad.txt asi